GFou-dev/kaggle-space-titanic-challenge-with-pandas-only/README.md

 ## Approach
-The goal of this notebook was to familirize with pandas and data analysis, as well as trying to build a small prediction tree based on my findings, without the use of Sci-kit learn or any other library.
+The goal of this notebook was to familirize with pandas and data analysis, as well as trying to build a small scoring system based on my findings, in order to predict the result without the use of Sci-kit learn or any other library.

 ## Key Findings